moeyyad/moeyyad.github.io/src/pages/work.md

 ## Saint Joseph

 Making first aid and CPR training more affordable, effective, and convenient for all Canadians.
+Currently I'm working on an [AI tool](https://moeyyad.com/posts/empowering-small-businesses) to give them greater reach within the communities they are located.

 [Website](https://www.cpr-help.com)